Jean-OIKONOMOU/10DaysOfJS_Scrimba/README.md

 Given a string, return the first digit encoutered while parsing the string using split() and includes()

 ## Challenge 9 : Largest Number
 Given a digit, return the largest number of size equal to the digit entered as argument.
 For example, if the digit equals 2 then the returned largest number will be equal to 99.
 If the digit equals 5 then the returned largest number will be equal to 99999.
-Use
+Use concat() and parseInt().

+## Final Challenge; Challenge 10 : Max Multiple
+Given a divisor and a bound, find the largest integer N such that :
+- N is divisible by divisor.
+- N is less than or equal to bound.
+- N is greater than 0.

+For example, for divisor = 3 and bound = 10, the output should be maxMultiple(divisor, bound) = 9.